 He’s looking forward to bringing his strategic planning, business strategy, relationship management and emerging technologies expertise to help transform RiotACT into a respected media channel.

 A passionate advocate for life in the capital who is raising a young family here, Tim believes that ensuring the RiotACT is all about this city and region is the key to to the platform’s success.

 Note about our election coverage

-RiotACT directors Michael McGoogan and Tim White, of PO Box 4843 Kingston ACT 2604, have authorised the publication of any electoral matter contained in reportage or commentary on The-RiotACT.com.
+RiotACT directors Michael McGoogan and Tim White, of 27 Napier Close Deakin ACT 2600 Australia, have authorised the publication of any electoral matter contained in reportage or commentary on The-RiotACT.com.